How Evaluations Work

 See Webhooks Guide for setup instructions.

-Fallback: Polling
+Fallback: polling

 If you cannot use webhooks, you can poll the result endpoint using the evaluation ID.
 Since evaluations are processed asynchronously, you will need to define a polling strategy to periodically check for results.
 Webhooks avoid this by delivering results to your server as soon as they are ready.